Simply put, switching your car insurance rate could save you hundreds every year.

 If you have a lease or loan, make sure you contact the holder of your title.
 Because most loan providers require that you carry insurance, it is best to keep them up to date with your new insurer.
 This avoids the risk of repossession or other penalties.

-Bear in mind that insurers can drop your coverage within the first 60 days of your new policy.
-You may want to set notification alerts for any emails from your new company.
+You should also be aware that insurers can drop your coverage within the first 60 days of your new policy.
+So long as you have been honest in your application, it is unlikely you’ll be dropped.
+Even so, you may want to set notification alerts for any emails from your new company.

 Lastly, schedule your next insurance review or set up notifications with Insurify.
-This will make sure that you don’t miss future opportunities to save.
+Reviewing rates at least twice a year ensures you don’t miss future opportunities to save.

 Whether you end up with a new insurance company or keeping the old one, peace of mind is easy to achieve in the digital age.
 For most of us, the chance to save money can make a big difference to our annual bottom line.
 All the more reason to take a little time to evaluate your current insurance against new providers!